otrv4/otrv4/architecture-decisions/011-encoding.md

 by the cofactor (the ratio between the order of a group and that of the subgroup), which for Ed448 is 4.

+In some of the literature you might find the word clamping, which is a synonym for the pruning term we decided to use instead.
+As it can be found used in the RFC 8032.

 ### References

 1. Google, Seroussi, G. (2001). *Compression and decompression of elliptic curve